 Analyse Model will also tell you when LEM properties have been assigned to a texture that also contains Podium reflection or refraction properties-a case which may cause the render engine to crash.

 Podium Tools

-Along with Analyse Model, additional Podium Tools can be found in the SketchUp Plugins pull down menu under SU Podium V2.6 \Rightarrow Tools.
-There are several tools that will greatly aid you in both detecting and solving problems:
+Alongside Analyse Model, additional Podium Tools can be found in the SketchUp Plugins pull down menu under SU Podium V2 \Rightarrow Tools.
+There are three tools that will greatly aid you in both detecting and solving problems: